Layer_3 (7)

 Ep 21: What Would You Say?

-In Episode 21 of the Soil & Roots podcast, we explore the sixth Heartview indicator: our words.
+We explore the sixth Heartview indicator: our words.
 What we say, how much we say, what slips out when we aren’t thinking, and even what we refuse to say all reveal the core ideas shaping our hearts.

 Check out the Episode »